kuangyu0801/DataQualityAssessment_WS20/README.md

 context for the paper could be stressed more that a reader can judge from the abstract what the paper is about and why you worked on that topic.

+# Abstract

+The evaluation of data quality assessment is presented in this report.
+The report contains five  sections: Introduction, Fundamental, discussion and application.
+For the first section, an overview of dimensions of data and methods to assess data quality are introduced.
+In second section, paper survey on state-of-art data quality assessment is performed and important concept from different paper are explained in brief.
+In the third part, discussion on data properties for further analysis, methods to improve data set and application of the assessment methods to an existing data set are presented.
+In the end of paper, a conclusion is made to propose most suitable way to evaluate data quality in the context of CI/CD application in software engineering.
+Main references are base on following paper and journal:

 # Introduction